PauseAI/pauseai-website/src/posts/learn.md

 - [The 80,000 Hours Podcast recommended episodes on AI](https://80000hours.org/podcast/on-artificial-intelligence/).
 Not 80k hours long, but a compilation of episodes of The 80,000 Hours Podcast about AI Safety.
 - [Future of Life Institute Podcast episodes on AI](https://futureoflife.org/podcast/?_category_browser=ai).
 All of the episodes of the FLI Podcast on the future of Artificial Intelligence.

+Podcasts featuring PauseAI members can be found in the [media coverage](/press) list.

 ## Articles

 - [The 'Don't Look Up' Thinking That Could Doom Us With AI](https://time.com/6273743/thinking-that-could-doom-us-with-ai/) (by Max Tegmark)